 – George Orwell's novel 1984.

 In 2019, Big Brother is everywhere.
 Big government and big business are watching you through your computers, phone, TV, and internet connected appliances.
 The individual acts that are done in order to quietly watch you, with your semi-conscious consent, number in the dozens to thousands per day (depending on your usage of the internet).
 In the context of this omnipresent surveillance, we are told by leaders to deny our own sense, to forsake our own capacity to reason in favor of blind party loyalty, and to replace responsible conservative thought with the blind chanting of simplistic marketing slogans.
 Conservative minds are not the minds of sheep.
 The conservative mind rejects all such Orwellian nonsense.
+It is the most essential conservative command to pay close and intelligent attention to the enduring moral truths, customs, conventions, and prescriptions of our rich heritage.
+To use the information provided from our own eyes and ears in order to actually think about the world in a conservative manner is the essential soul of the conservative mind.
+Conservatism is not about giving up our own responsibilities and asking someone else to always lead us and do our thinking for us.
 There is an American tradition of taking responsibility to think for ourselves, even if it means questioning authority.

 "It is the first responsibility of every citizen to question authority.”

 “Labor to keep alive in your breast that little spark of celestial fire called conscience.”

 “The spirit of resistance to government is so valuable on certain occasions, that I wish it to be always kept alive.”